rjwcnd/meteor-polymer-mobile/README.md

 # Meteor Polymer mobile
 A basic sample of Meteor with Polymer for web and mobiles

+## Requirements
+The following Meteor packages are installed:
+- differential:vulcanize
+- ecwyne:polymer
+- ecwyne:polymer-elements
+- iron-router

+Polymer components are installed with bower

 ## Installation
 Clone the repository [appshore/polymer-mobile](http://github.com/appshore/polymer-mobile)